Create your own mouse cursor theme

 mkdir KoolKursors

 This will create a new folder called KoolKursors in your working directory.
-Once you have done that, change your working directory to the folder your just created.
+Once you have done that, change your working directory to the folder you just created.
 You can do that with the following command:

 cd KoolKursors